 Know how to get help and save a life

-We cannot overemphasise the need for early recognition of suicide warning signs.
+We cannot overemphasize the need for early recognition of suicide warning signs.

 The prompt recognition of the scream of a smoke detector can eliminate the need to suppress a raging fire.
-In just that way, by recognising early the warning signs of suicide, opening a supporting dialogue with a suicidal person and securing consultation a professional may prevent the need for an emergency room visit or psychiatric hospitalisation.
+In just that way, by recognizing early the warning signs of suicide, opening a supporting dialogue with a suicidal person and securing consultation a professional may prevent the need for an emergency room visit or psychiatric hospitalization.